 This Peru hike is considered to be one of the top 25 hikes in the world.
 If you are looking to go hiking in Peru, the Salkantay trail should be on the top of your list.

 The hike takes you through some of Peru’s most beautiful landscaped.
-Snow capped mountains, free roaming horses, deep river beds, cascading waterfalls and alpine lakes are just some of the natural beautiful you’ll encounter.
+Snow capped mountains, free roaming horses, deep river beds, cascading waterfalls and alpine lakes are just some of the natural beauty you’ll encounter.

 The Salkantay Trek to date is one of my biggest fetes in my hiking career.
 We even managed to do the Salkantay Trek without a guide, tent, reservations or any sort of training.
 If you’d like to see for yourself what it was like, check out these Salkantay Trek Travel Vlogs.